 In Mississippi, Governor Haley Barbour vetoed legislation that would have set up an electronic insurance verification system.
 While Barbour appeared to have agreed that the legislation would be a positive, he says he vetoed it in part because of the short length of time the state would have had to come up with their system – four months after passage.
 Mississippi is the second leading state for drivers without insurance, which the IRC estimates at 28%.

-Insurance verification systems set up online databases that allow police and other government officials to access the coverage status of any driver in the state.
+Insurance systems designed to verify coverage set up online databases that allow police and other government officials to access the coverage status of any driver in the state.
 In the past, drivers could simply buy a policy with a down payment, and then cancel it immediately after registering their car.

 When a police officer pulled over such a driver in the past, the driver simply presented their insurance card as proof of insurance.
 If the date of the policy was valid, the officer had no way to know if the insurance policy was actually still in effect.

 It’s not so with the new system.
 If a driver has cancelled their policy, that information will be available to an officer with a simple search on their computer.
 The Alabama electronic verification system is scheduled to go live in 2013.